Entrusted With History's Future

 ...as we tell the story of the West Virginia Dames

 Dames support the Craik-Patton Museum House through financial support and as volunteers for School Days, Christmas and Spring historical tours.
-An Oral History Project preserves the unique stories of West Virginia Dames who have helped keep history alive in West Virginia.
+Other projects preserve the unique stories of West Virginia Dames who have helped keep history alive in West Virginia.

 To promote love of freedom and a love of the democratic way of life, the West Virginia Colonial Dames sponsor a high school essay contest and a college scholarship.
 They also welcome and educate new citizens in ceremonies at the Robert C. Byrd Courthouse in Charleston, West Virginia.